 Some links in this post may be affiliate links

-Aechmea Bromeliads prefer bright light, warm and humid conditions and consistently moist soil that is rich in organic matter coupled with fortnightly feeding during the growing season.
+Urn Plants (Aechmea Bromeliads) thrive in bright indirect light, warm and humid conditions, and consistently moist, rich, well-drained soil coupled with fortnightly feeding in the growing season.

-Aechmea Bromeliads commonly called Urn Plants are popular plants that are grown for the beauty of their foliage and flowers.
-They are typical Bromeliad plants varieties with leathery, arching leaves and a distinct central 'vase' from which a stout stalk bearing a bold flower-head emerges.
+Aechmea Bromeliads are popular plants grown for the beauty of their foliage and flowers.
+Urn Plants are typical Bromeliads with leathery, arching leaves and a distinct central 'vase' from which a stout stalk bearing a bold flower-head emerges.

 The usual pattern for Aechmea Bromeliads is a rosette of leathery, strap-like foliage and flower-head which arises on a stalk from the cup-like center of rosette.
 The leaves are backward-arching and saw-edged (spiny) and require that you take care when handling.